Onlia Answers: Your Safety Questions

-The accumulation of six demerit points, a maximum license suspension of two years, and a maximum of six months in jail
+The accumulation of six demerit points, a maximum licence suspension of two years, and a maximum of six months in jail

-If you’re convicted for stunt driving for a second time within 10 years, the courts can suspend your license for up to 10 years.
+If you’re convicted for stunt driving for a second time within 10 years, the courts can suspend your licence for up to 10 years.

 Does road safety apply to pedestrians?